splynx/docs/files/en/my_profile/imap/imap.md

 - IMAP port - a specific imap port.
 - Folder name of sent emails - can be loaded specific folder.
 - Use SSL - use  Secure Sockets Layer certificate.
-- No validayte cert - check if SSL cert isn't used.
+- No validayte cert - use to ignore server certificate validation.
+It allows a use of a self-signed certificate for incoming mailbox.

 **SMTP settings**